wangonya/wangonya.com/content/blog/django-todo-api.md

 (venv)$ pip install Django
 ```

-That\'s all we\'ll need for now.
+That's all we'll need for now.

 ## Creating the project

 Use the Django `startproject` command to create the project
-we\'ll be working on.
+we'll be working on.

 ```shell
 $ django-admin startproject todoapi